Introduction to SysML v2

 SysML v2 leverages trade-off analysis, another powerful capability enabling the automated comparison of models.
 Last but not least, SysML v2 features a standard API, bringing interoperability to an upper level.

-From SysML v1 to SysML v2: the story behind the transition
+From SysML v1 to SysML v2: What Are the Foundational Differences?

 Over the years, SysML v1 has facilitated awareness and expansion of MBSE, and we've learned a lot from using SysML for MBSE.
 But it soon began to demonstrate a few limits.